civol/HDLRuby/README.md

-### Shared signals, arbiters and monitors: `std/sequencer_sync.rb`
+### Shared signals, arbiters, and monitors: `std/sequencer_sync.rb`
 <a name="shared"></a>

 #### Shared signals

-Like any other processes, It is not possible for several sequencers to write to the same signal.
-This is because there would be race competition that may destroy physically the device if such operations where authorized.
-In standard RTL design, this limitation is overcome by implementing three-state buses, multiplexers and arbiters.
-However, HDLRuby sequencers supports another kind of signals called the *shared signals* that abstract the implementation details for avoiding race competition.
+Like any other process, It is not possible for several sequencers to write to the same signal.
+This is because there would be race competition that may destroy physically the device if such operations were authorized.
+In standard RTL design, this limitation is overcome by implementing three-state buses, multiplexers, and arbiters.
+However, HDLRuby sequencers support another kind of signal called the *shared signals* that abstract the implementation details for avoiding race competition.

 The shared signals are declared like the other kind of signals from their type.
 The syntax is the following: